dangiu/PaperlessBackup/README.md

 Add a new job for the script:

-`@weekly	10	PaperlessBackup.weekly	/bin/bash	/PATH/TO/SCRIPT/paperless_backup`
+`7	10	PaperlessBackup.weekly	/bin/bash	/PATH/TO/SCRIPT/paperless_backup`

 Save and exit.